garvitagarwal290/RSNA_Pneumonia_Detection_Kaggle/README.md

 # Details

-1) I used this [Retinanet detection model](https://github.com/yhenon/pytorch-retinanet) implementation to start with.
+1) I used this [Retinanet detection model](https://github.com/yhenon/pytorch-retinanet) PyTorch implementation to start with.

 modifications: augmentation, ensemble